claudia-eia/python_interop19/README.md

 - **Dependency Management:**
   - All dependencies are tracked in `pyproject.toml`.
 To add or update dependencies, edit `pyproject.toml` and run:
     ```bash
-    uv pip install -r requirements.txt
-    # or add a new package directly
+    # add a new package directly
     uv pip install netmiko
     ```
   - After editing `pyproject.toml`, use `uv pip install -r requirements.txt` or `uv pip install <package>` to update your environment.
 - **No Manual Virtualenv Activation Needed:**

   - Just use `uv run` and everything is handled for you.

 ---